bnosac/GAlogger/README.md

 ga_collect_event(event_category = "Waw", event_action = "I got visitors")
 ```

 This package by itself does not send private information to Google Analytics, the R developer itself is responsible for making sure not to send any information which he/she does not want to see appearing in Google Analytics or he/she is not entitled to store elsewhere.
-If you do not trust this statement, just look at the R code, it is pretty basic and is released under the Mozilla Public License 2.0.
+If you do not trust this statement, just look at the R source code at https://github.com/bnosac/GAlogger/blob/master/R/pkg.R, it is pretty basic and is released under the Mozilla Public License 2.0 so you can see what id does.

 ## Support in R application development